StackVista/stackstate-docs/configure/topology/propagation.md

 Propagation functions are used to calculate the propagated state of a component.

-- **Transparent propagation** is the default propagation method.
-This returns the transparent state, which is the maximum from the propagated state of all dependencies and its own state.
+- **Transparent propagation** - the default propagation method.
+Returns the transparent state, which is the maximum from the the component's own state and the propagated state of all dependencies.
 For example:

     | Dependency state | Component state | Transparent state |
     |:---|:---|:---|